-CARMIGNAC GESTION: 24, place Vendôme, 75001 Paris.
+CARMIGNAC GESTION, address: 24, place Vendôme, 75001 Paris.

-The net asset value announced at 3pm each day shall be used for the calculation of the subscriptions and redemptions received before 6pm on the previous day.
+The net asset value announced at 3pm (CET/CEST) each day shall be used for the calculation of the subscriptions and redemptions received before 6pm (CET/CEST) on the previous day.
 The net asset value is shown at CARMIGNAC GESTION and published on the CARMIGNAC GESTION website: www.carmignac.com a) Subscription and redemption fees

-13° FEES AND EXPENSES
+13°FEES AND EXPENSES

 Subscription fees increase the subscription price paid by the investor, while redemption fees decrease the redemption price.
 The fees charged by the Fund serve to offset the costs incurred by the Fund to invest and disinvest investors' monies.
-Fees not paid to the Fund are attributed to the management company, the Fund promoter, etc.
+Fees not paid to the FCP are attributed to the management company, the Fund promoter, etc.

-FEES AND EXPENSES PAYABLE BY THE INVESTOR FOR SUBSCRIPTIONS AND REDEMPTIONS BASIS RATE Maximum subscription fee payable to third parties, inclusive of tax net asset value X number of units A units: 9% maximum, comprising:up to 4% for intermediaries tasked with distribution or investment of the UCITS; And up to 5% for the Management Company.
-F units: up to 5% for the Management Company.
-Subscription fee payable to the Fund net asset value X number of units None Redemption fee payable to third parties net asset value X number of units None Redemption fee payable to the Fund net asset value X number of units None b) Management and administration fees
+EXPENSES PAYABLE BY THE INVESTOR, DEDUCTED AT THE TIME OF SUBSCRIPTIONS AND REDEMPTIONS BASIS RATE Maximum subscription fee payable to third parties, inclusive of tax (maximum rate) net asset value X number of units A EUR Acc: 4% E EUR Acc: None A EUR Ydis: 4% Subscription fee payable to the Fund net asset value X number of units None Redemption fee payable to third parties net asset value X number of units None Redemption fee payable to the Fund net asset value X number of units None

-FEES CHARGED TO THE FUND BASIS RATE 1 Financial management fees Net assets (Maximum rate) A EUR Acc units: 2% inclusive of tax A EUR Ydis units: 2% inclusive of tax F EUR Acc units: 1.50% inclusive of tax F USD Acc Hdg units: 1.50% inclusive of tax 2 Operating and other service expenses Net assets 0.30% inclusive of tax (Flat rate) 5.
-Performance fee Net assets Maximum 20% of the outperformance when it is established and exceeds the highwater mark (1)
+FEES CHARGED TO THE FUND BASIS RATE 1 Financial management and Net assets A EUR Acc: 1.50% inclusive of tax and administration fees external E EUR Acc: 2.25% inclusive of tax 2 to the management company A EUR Ydis: 1.50% inclusive of tax Maximum rate 4 Transaction fees charged by the management company Maximum payable per transaction French stock exchange: 0.3% (inclusive of tax) on each transaction; this fee is 0.05% (inclusive of tax) for bond transactions Foreign stock exchange: 0.4% (inclusive of tax) on each transaction; this fee is 0.05% (inclusive of tax) for bond transactions 5.
+Performance fee Net assets Maximum 20% of this outperformance when it is established (1)